 4 credit hours, 4 contact hours (4 hours lecture and 0 hours lab).
-Prerequisite: C grade (2.00) or better in LET-5209 and LET-5262.
+Prerequisite: Prerequisite: None.
+Recommended preparation: LET-5209 and LET-5262.
 Course is graded A-E.

 This course will provide the student with an understanding of the U.S. Constitution.
 The focus will be on the Bill of Rights and the Constitutional Law cases that are affected by the Bill of Rights.
 The Laws of Evidence will also be presented and discussed.
 The relationship the Bill of Rights has with the Laws of Evidence will enable the student to prepare cases for prosecution while protecting the rights of the accused.
 This course will assist the student in understanding the different kinds of evidence that may be collected from various sources.